Plan B Advertising Agency

-Plan B Advertising is an independent, full-service advertising, marketing and creative agency headquartered in Chicago's River North neighborhood.
+Plan B Advertising is an independent, full-service, B Corp-certified advertising, marketing and creative agency headquartered in Chicago's River North neighborhood.

+History

 In 1999, advertising industry veterans Ric Van Sickle, Clay Cooper, and Don Weaver left the "big agency" world to found Plan B as an on-demand, results-driven "Agency Alternative."
 Plan B now has offices in Chicago, New Orleans, and San Francisco servicing a wide array of clients in diverse industries, ranging from automotive to health and fitness to technology and more.
 The agency brands itself as a "best-gen agency marketing agency with a talent for pushing boundaries ... that thinks beyond advertising as it's traditionally been defined."

 The agency's capabilities include Strategy, Creative, Social Media, Event Support & Management, Website Development, CRM, Production, Performance & Analytics, and Media Planning.

 In 2017, Plan B launched HauteRod, an automotive event management company that specializes in show events, track events, test-driving events, vintage events, virtual events, brand training and more.

+In May 2023, Plan B earned official B-Corp certification, a designation from global nonprofit organization B Lab that measures a company's entire social and environmental impact.

 In 2009, Plan B was the first agency to offer an inside look at the office with video chat webcams at their desks, allowing completely transparent communication.